eascherman/thinsite-quickstart/README.md

 # Thinsite Quickstart
-This is a simple quickstart project.
+This is a bare-bones quickstart project for thinsite

+1. Use "npm install"
-Place your code in (or import it into) the source/main.js file Build your code with "npm run build"
+2. Place your code in (or import it into) the source/main.js file
+3. Build your code with "npm run build"
-View your code by browsing to the index.html
+4. View your code by browsing to the index.html